prototype-59/wiki-embedded/README.md

 ![ wiki](logo.jpg) wiki-embedded
 =======
  No more 1990's wiki look. wiki-embedded is a simple wiki that lives inside your webpage.
 It is made to seamlessly integrate to your personal or company website.
-Great for help/support pages or for a knowledgebase.
+The same installation supports multiple databases so it is great for help/support pages or for knowledgebases.

 Features
 -----